department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-09 Manage_Devices/2023-09 Manage Devices Conversation Guide.md

 - I'm now going to show you a prototype and would like for you to share your screen and walk me through how you would complete the following steps.
    - If you were prompted to sign out of all of your devices, can you show me where you would start?
 Why would you start there?
    - Username
-      - [SUCCESS] (clicks on username) Allow them to continue walking you through.
+      - [SUCCESS] (selects username > profile OR "go to your profile") Allow them to continue walking you through.
       - [FAIL] (explores other options) Ask them why they chose that area prior to guiding them to their profile.
 "Thanks for sharing that thought.
 However, we'll start with navigating to your profile."
    - Profile
       - Can you tell me what you would be looking for on this page at this point?
 Does anything stand out to you to help you commplete your task?
-         - [SUCCESS] (sees the "Manage Devices" option) Allow them to continue walking you through.
+         - [SUCCESS] (sees the "Account Security" option) Allow them to continue walking you through.
-         - [FAIL] (if they don't call out "Manage Devices") Ask them to read through the page again; if they are unable to point out "Manage Devices", gently guide them.
+         - [FAIL] (if they don't call out "Account Security") Ask them to read through the page again; if they are unable to point out "Manage Devices", gently guide them.
             - What word or phrase would you be looking for in order to complete the task of signing out of all your devices.
-            - What do you think the term "Manage Devices" means on this page?
+            - What do you think the term "Account Security" means on this page?
-            - For today, we'll navigate to the "Manage Devices" portion on this page.
+            - For today, we'll navigate to the "Account Security" portion on this page.
    - Manage Devices
       - Can you walk me through what you're seeing here?
-What would you do next?
+      - What would you do next?
+      - What do you think about when seeing the button "sign out of device"? what about "sign out of all devices"?
+      - Have you ever done this on another app or website?
       - TO BE UPDATED (Warning Indicator): Can you talk me through what you're seeing here?
 What are your thoughts on this?

 ### Things to watch for: